radinhamidi/Team_Formation_Library/README.md

 ## Contributing

-This repository is double-blidined for CIKM 2020 submission.
+This branch is submitted for CIKM 2020 conference.